wilsonrljr/sysidentpy/docs/source/user_guide.rst

                                                        sigma=0.001,
                                                        train_percentage=90)

-To obtain a NARMAX model we have to choose some values, e.g, the nonlinearity degree (``non_degree``), the maximum lag for the inputs and output (``xlag`` and ``ylag``).
+To obtain a NARMAX model we have to choose some values, e.g, the nonlinearity degree (``degree``), the maximum lag for the inputs and output (``xlag`` and ``ylag``).

-In addition, you can select the information criteria to be used with the Error Reduction Ratio to select the model order and the method to estimate the model paramaters:
+In addition, you can select the information criteria to be used with the Error Reduction Ratio to select the model order and the method to estimate the model parameters:

 -  Information Criteria: aic, bic, lilc, fpe
 -  Parameter Estimation: least_squares, total_least_squares,
-   recursive_least_squares, least_mean_squres and many other (see the docs)
+   recursive_least_squares, least_mean_squares and many other (see the docs)

 The ``n_terms`` values is optional.
-It refer to the number of terms to inclued in the final model.
-You can set this value based on the information criteria (see below) or based on priori information about the model struture.
+It refer to the number of terms to included in the final model.
+You can set this value based on the information criteria (see below) or based on priori information about the model structure.
 The default value is ``n_terms=None``, so the algorithm will choose the minimum value reached by the information criteria.